-In the event of the executive's termination of employment without Cause or due to Constructive Discharge during the Protection Period, which is the period commencing three months preceding a Change in Control of the Company and ending eighteen months following a Change in Control of the Company, the amended employment agreements will provide for the executive to receive a lump sum payment of 18 months' base salary in the case of Mr. Yared, 12 months' base salary in the case of Mr. Bruhn-Ding, a lump sum payment of 150% of the current year's target annual bonus in the case of Mr. Yared, 100% of the current year's target annual bonus in the case of Mr. Brintnall and 75% of the current year's target annual bonus in the case of Mr. Bruhn-Ding and reimbursement of medical insurance premiums for a period of 18 months in the case of Mr. Yared, 12 months in the case of Mr. Brintnall and 9 months in the case of Mr. Bruhn-Ding.
+In the event of the executive's termination of employment without Cause or due to Constructive Discharge during the Protection Period, which is the period commencing three months preceding a Change in Control of the Company and ending eighteen months following a Change in Control of the Company, the amended employment agreements will provide for the executive to receive a lump sum payment of 18 months' base salary in the case of Mr. Yared, 12 months' base salary in the case of Mr. Brintnall and 9 months' base salary in the case of Mr. Bruhn-Ding, a lump sum payment of 150% of the current year's target annual bonus in the case of Mr. Brintnall and 75% of the current year's target annual bonus in the case of Mr. Brintnall and 75% of the current year's target annual bonus in the case of Mr. Bruhn-Ding and reimbursement of medical insurance premiums for a period of 18 months in the case of Mr. Yared, 12 months in the case of Mr. Brintnall and 9 months in the case of Mr. Bruhn-Ding.
 If there is no target bonus for the applicable executive for the year of termination, the payment will be based on the average of the actual bonus paid to the executive in the 3 years preceding the termination.
 For these purposes, a Change in Control of the Company is defined substantially the same as in the 2021 Plan, described below.